skyla2692/DataStructue/README.md

   - DoublyLinkedList.py and Josephus.py is included in this part.

 ## 04. Hash Table
+- Hash tabel works like a dictionary.
+Map a key to a index with a hash function.
+If a slot is full with other item, collision occurs.
+To solve the collision and insert the value to a slot, we use Collision Resolution Method. <br>
+- There are 3 different points to keep in mind to make the Hash table to work efficiently.
+  1. Table is controlled with a list.
+  2. Hash function - How to insert a key, determining f(key).
+  3. Collision resolution methtod - How to solve a collisio if occured.
 - HT-linear_probing.py is included in this part.
 ## 05. Heap